webplatform/docs-wpd/Example_Pages/Event/index.md

  '''Note:''' begin transclusion of <code>MouseEvent</code> interface.

-===Properties===
 {| class="wikitable"
 !
 Property
 !
 Type
 !
 Description
+!
+Read only
 |-
 | screenX
 | long
 | The X coordinate of the mouse pointer in global (screen) coordinates.
-Read only.
+| Yes
 |-
 | screenY
 | long
 | The Y coordinate of the mouse pointer in global (screen) coordinates.
-Read only.
+| Yes
 |-
 | clientX
 | long
 | The X coordinate of the mouse pointer in local (DOM content) coordinates.
-Read only.
+| Yes
 |-
 | clientY
 | long
 | The Y coordinate of the mouse pointer in local (DOM content) coordinates.
-Read only.
+| Yes
 |-
 | ctrlKey
 | boolean
 | true if the control key was down when the mouse event was fired.
-Read only.
+| Yes
 |-
 | shiftKey
 | boolean
 | true if the shift key was down when the mouse event was fired.
-Read only.
+| Yes
 |-
 | altKey
 | boolean
 | true if the alt key was down when the mouse event was fired.
-Read only.
+| Yes
 |-
 | metaKey
 | boolean
 | true if the meta key was down when the mouse event was fired.
-Read only.
+| Yes
 |-
 | button
 | unsigned short
 | The button number that was pressed when the mouse event was fired: Left button=0, middle button=1 (if present), right button=2.
 For mice configured for left handed use in which the button actions are reversed the values are instead read from right to left.
-Read only.
+| Yes
 |-
 | buttons
 | unsigned short
 | The buttons being pressed when the mouse event was fired: Left button=1, Right button=2, Middle (wheel) button=4, 4th button (typically, "Browser Back" button)=8, 5th button (typically, "Browser Forward" button)=16.
 If two or more buttons are pressed, returns the logical sum of the values.
 E.g., if Left button and Right button are pressed, returns 3 (=1 <nowiki>|</nowiki> 2).
-Read only.
+| Yes
 |-
 | relatedTarget
 | nsIDOMEventTarget
 | The target to which the event applies.
-Read only.
+| Yes
 |-
 | mozPressure
   '''Non-standard'''
 | float
 | The amount of pressure applied to a touch or tablet device when generating the event; this value ranges between 0.0 (minimum pressure) and 1.0 (maximum pressure).
-Read only.
+| Yes
 |}

 ===Methods===